This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is the diphtheria, tetanus, and pertussis vaccine?

-DTaP, Tdap, and Td are the names of shots given to protect you from diphtheria, tetanus, and pertussis.
+Tdap and Td are the names of shots given to protect you from diphtheria, tetanus, and pertussis.
 Diphtheria is a severe bacterial infection that causes a thick covering in the back of your mouth and throat.
 It spreads from person to person.
 Tetanus is a severe infection caused by bacteria found in dirt, manure, and dust.
 The bacteria enter the body through open skin, such as cuts and wounds.
 Tetanus may cause painful muscle spasms and lockjaw.
 Pertussis (whooping cough) causes periods of rapid coughing with no break.
 This makes it hard to eat, drink, or breathe.
 Pertussis spreads from person to person.

-Who should get the Tdap vaccine?
+When should I get the Tdap vaccine?

 - Your vaccine history is incomplete.